Icon CheckLast updated: February 27, 2023

 Perks for Teen Drivers

-First, Allstate advertises policies for teen drivers specifically, so it’s easy for parents to add their children to their policies when they start driving.
-On top of that, the company offers several discounts.
+If your family has a teen driver, Allstate could be the right insurance company for you.
+Allstate advertises policies for teen drivers specifically, so it’s easy for parents to add their children to their policy when they start driving.
+The provider also offers several ways to save with student and teen discounts.

 • Smart Student discount: Allstate’s Smart Student discount allows you to save on your car insurance if your teen has a GPA of 2.7 or higher.

-• Student away-from-home discount: Once your teen goes off to college, you can save even more, since the company offers a discount when your teen attends a school at least 100 miles from where they garage their car.
+• Student-away-from-home discount: Once your teen goes off to college, you can save even more, since the company offers a discount when your teen attends a school at least 100 miles from where they garage their car.

 Excellent Savings Opportunities